Barking Dog, IG11 8TU

 There's no outside seating, but it does have a small sort of "smoking corridor" along the front of the pub, which is cordoned off from the pavement and has some shelter under the overhang of the frontage.

-Kake visited on a Tuesday evening in September 2013.
-It was quite full when I arrived at 6:15pm, and I had to hunt for a table.
+When Kake first visited around 6:14pm on a Tuesday evening in September 2013, it was quite full and I had to hunt for a table.
 No music was playing, but the pub was filled with the sounds of animated (some might say boisterous) conversation.
 There was a queue at the bar, too, despite four staff members working flat out.
 Service was friendly and efficient.

 They have free wireless via The Cloud (requires registration, also free).